Skip to content

 Community Architecture

-The architecture of an online community refers to the structure you’ll build.
-This includes the features, member benefits, user experience, and the structuring of content and resources within the online space.
 A well-thought-out community aligns with the vision, mission, and purpose established by the group’s host.
-Leading an online community requires understanding how you want to communicate with your members and how they enjoy connecting with each other.
+Leading an online community requires understanding how you want to communicate with your members.
+It also requires knowing how they enjoy connecting with each other.

 • Identify the your community architecture:

-Decide if you want to do a Cohort-based or Membership based model.
+• Decide if you want to do a Cohort-based or Membership based model.

 • Cohort-based